the-markup/investigation-prediction-bias/README.md

   - glue
   - tarchetypes
   - leaflet
-- Download the input data using the `download-data.sh` script.
-(This script requires `wget` to be installed on your computer)
+- Extract the contents of `in.tar.xz`.

 ### Run Analysis